-Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-If you have answered yes or partial - what kind of central heating is there?
-Oil (examples: gas-fired, solid fuel, electric storage heating, gas-warm air).
-If you have answered yes, please answer the three questions below: Yes (i) When was your central heating system or partial central heating system installed?
-Don't know (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please answer the three questions below: i) When was your central heating system or partial central heating system installed?
+Unsure (ii) Do you have a maintenance contract for the central heating system?
 If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
 (Please provide the month and year).
-No 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate, which is less than 10 years old?
-Yes 9.
+8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+No 9.
 Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
+Has there been any storm, flood, fire or other structural damage to the property while you have owned it?
 If you have answered yes, is the damage the subject of any outstanding insurance claim?
-No N/A b.
+No b.
 Are you aware of the existence of asbestos in your property?
 If you have answered yes, please give details: No 10.
 Services a.
-Please tick which services are connected to your property and give details of the supplier:
+Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas Yes Octopus Water mains or private water supply Yes Scottish Water Electricity Yes Octopus Mains drainage Yes Local Authority Telephone Yes BT